cdl-geneseo/geneseo-dictionary/K/Kewl.md

 # Kewl

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Kewl

 Created by  Unknown User (krk5), last modified by  Unknown User (mee2) on Nov 16, 2012

 /ku:l/ adj. or interj.
 Alternative spelling of &quot;cool&quot; reflecting the pronunciation.
 Most frequently used in text messages and instant messages.Source: Dictionary of Geneseo English, Fall 2006, WinkelmanNot specific to Geneseo.As of 2012, 95% of students surveyed knew this word and 3% believed it to be of local origin.(Eichas, G-M, 2012)